Plugins

 - All

-beforeplugins run (in module priority order) - The original method runs
+beforeplugins run (in sort order) - The original method runs (unless a before plugin short-circuited)

 - All